lunaeresta/BIOMI6300_Project2/README.md

 This is the notes for BIOMI6300 Project 2.

-This project is built based on a 2021 paper by Ang et al entitled "The East Asian gut microbiome is distinct from colocalized White subjects and connected to metabolic health".
+This is the analysis of 16S sequencing output from Dwiyanto et al, 2021, “Ethnicity influences the gut microbiota of individuals sharing a geographical location: a cross-sectional study from a middle-income country”

-The fastq files to be used for this project can be found on NCBI, BioProject PRJNA665061.
+The fastq files to be used for this project can be found on NCBI, BioProject number PRJNA631204.

-They contain 16-S sequencing results from 46 human stools taken from East Asian and White participants living in the San Francisco Bay Area.
+The accession numbers used are: SRR11741879, SRR11741882, SRR11741890, SRR11741901, SRR11741916, SRR11741912, SRR11741913, SRR11741894, SRR11741896, SRR11741906, SRR11741885, SRR11741922.

-The hypotheses that I will explore are:
+They contain 16-S sequencing results from 214 human stools taken from Native, Malay, Chinese and Indian participants living in Johor, Malaysia.

-1. That alpha diversity (represented by hill numbers) are significantly different between ethnic groups.
+The question and hypotheses explored in this analysis are:
-2. That White individuals were enriched for the mucin-degrading bacteria, Akkermansia muciniphila.
+* Question: Do different ethnicities have different microbiome profiles, after controlling for other demographic factors?
-3. That East Asians have higher relative abundance of short chain fatty acids-producing bacteria.
+* Hypothesis: Ethnicity exhibited the largest effect size across participants, which is retained after controlling for all other variables.
+Moreover, the Chinese ethnic group will have a high proportion of Bifidobacteria, while the Indian ethnic group will have a high proportion of Prevotella